This guide is for managing Retail POS (R-Series) credit accounts only. For Lightspeed Golf, refer to Processing house account payments.

 Viewing and updating credit accounts

-The Credit Accounts page includes a list of customers with credit accounts with the overview columns Debt (how much credit they’ve used) and Deposit (total deposits made that haven’t been applied to an invoice).
+The Credit Accounts page includes a list of customers with credit accounts and the overview columns Status (outstanding, overdue, or settled balances), the amount Overdue, and Outstanding balances.

 To view or update a customer’s credit account details: